- Warnings & Disclaimers

 PASS = Card able to finish benchmark and produce a score

-UNSTABLE = Card was running some time but crashed before the scene end or produce lower score (thottled)
+UNSTABLE = Card was running some time but crashed before the scene end or produce a lower score (thottled)

 FAIL = Card did not start the benchmark or crash within 3 seconds